A few rays of light shine through the misty haze, the pine needles below your feet soften your steps, and a chicken clucks a few feet away.

 From the cemetery, we walked over to the plaza and passed by the town market on the way.
 Right next to some market stands, there was a building with open rooms with bars.
 These were the town’s jail cells.

 Chamula is an autonomous town with its own justice system.
-And part of that system are the open jail cells for men.
-The public view is intended to shame the criminals for their offenses.
+And part of that system is the open jail cells for men.
+The public view is intended to shame criminals for their offenses.

 Furry Wool Skirts